Inner West Council is a new council formed by the merger of the former Ashfield, Leichhardt and Marrickville Councils.

 Council publishes wet weather information for its major grounds on the Rec Post website.
 Information is updated by 2pm, Monday to Friday.

-Marrickville Council's state-of-the-art aquatic centre.
-Features an 8-lane, heated 50 metre pool, a programs and special access pool, a kids' splash pool and a wellness centre (gym).
+A state-of-the-art aquatic centre featuring an 8-lane, heated 50 metre pool, a programs and special access pool, a kids' splash pool and a wellness centre (gym).

 Enmore Park, Black Street, Enmore